Jim-Fan/lambda/README.md

 Note:
 * Top-level expression is terminated with ;
-* / acts as "lambda" keyword in abstraction
+* "/" acts as keyword "lambda" in abstraction
 * Unlike traditional notation, evaluation is right-associative
 * Interpreter responds by showing:
-  ** Syntax tree of expression entered
+  1. Syntax tree of expression entered
-  ** Syntax tree of expression after evaluation
+  2. Syntax tree of expression after evaluation
-  ** Value binding of lambda variable to its value, if any
+  3. Value binding of lambda variable to its value, if any
 * See /example for more